diehlpk/diehlpk.github.io/_posts/blog/2019-05-17-githubclassroom.md

 ssh-add ~/.ssh/id_rsa_github
 ```

-Copy the content of the ~/.ssh/id_rsa_github and add it to your github profile going to your profile -> SSH keys and GPG keys -> New SSH key.
+Copy the content of the ~/.ssh/id_rsa_github.pub and add it to your GitHub profile going to your Profile -> SSH keys and GPG keys -> New SSH key.

 ### Working on your assignment